Skip to main content

 • Ownership becomes clearer, which makes follow-through and renewals easier to manage.

-• Questionnaire and contract responses speed up because the business already knows what it has promised.
+• Questionnaire and contract responses speed up because you already knows what it has promised.

 • The risk of missing a customer commitment drops because open gaps stay visible.